jordanbuckindale/gui-practice-projects/README.md

 ## Overview

 This repository contains practice projects using the GTK+ 3 library.
-The primary goal is to familiarize myself with GTK and GUI development in C. The repository includes two simple GTK applications as examples:
+The primary goal is to familiarize myself with GTK and GUI development in C. The repository includes the following simple GTK applications as examples:

 1. **Button Disappear**: A GTK application that creates a window with a button.
 When the button is clicked, it disappears.
 2. **Button Print Message**: A GTK application that creates a window with a button.
 When the button is clicked, a message is printed to the terminal.
 The program will exit when the window is closed.
+3. **Spinning Wheel**: A GTK application that demonstrates a spinning animation.
+This project is a practice for creating spinning animations in GTK.

 ## Notes